yetisoftworks/MeshyDB.SDK-docs/docs/data/deleting.rst

          DELETE https://api.meshydb.com/{accountName}/meshes/{mesh}/{id} HTTP/1.1
          Authentication: Bearer {access_token}
-         tenant: {tenant}

       |parameters|

-      tenant : :type:`string`, :required:`required`
-         Indicates which tenant data to use.
-If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
+      accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. access_token : :type:`string`, :required:`required`